-Mosaic does not specifically manage wildlife species per the International Union for Conservation of Nature (IUCN) List designations, but rather in accordance with rules established for threatened or endangered species by regulatory agencies with authority in the regions in which we operate.
+Mosaic does not manage wildlife species per the International Union for Conservation of Nature (IUCN) List designations; instead, we follow rules established for threatened or endangered species by regulatory agencies with authority in the regions in which we operate.
 Some of the species listed below are present on lists that are applicable to the region in which the facility is located.